SKhai77/Pro-README-Generator/README.md

 ## Usage

 To use the application,
-- Watch the guide video by clicking the link here: https://drive.google.com/file/d/1MHTbz1pqdGKrkB4UYTTfOhWUTo2Ho4ha/view
+- Watch the guide video by [clicking the link here.](https://drive.google.com/file/d/1MHTbz1pqdGKrkB4UYTTfOhWUTo2Ho4ha/view)

 Preview Generated README File: